Efficient-Computing-Lab/EdgePersist/edge-storage-component/README.md

 # Edge Storage Component

 This is the Edge Storage component.
 It aims to provide storage capabilities, utilizing the edge resources and optimizing the data transfer, caching and storage.

+More info for the System Architecture is provided in `SystemArchitect.md` file.

 # Installation

 ## Single node cluster